This Paleo Broccoli Shrimp is made healthier by using zucchini noodles instead of rice and is marinated with coconut aminos. You gotta try it!

 - Begin by cooking the broccoli in a saucepan over the stovetop.

 - Next, place your defrosted shrimp into a large skillet and add the ghee or oil.
-Next, add the coconut aminos and fish sauce and cook over medium heat.
+Next, add the garlic, coconut aminos and fish sauce and cook over medium heat.
 Once the sauce begins to bubble, turn the heat to low, place a lid on the skillet and cook the shrimp for about 10 minutes, stirring occasionally.

 - Next, spiralize both zucchinis and place the zucchini noodles in a large bowl.